 Children, especially young ones, are very prone to skin issues.
 Hopefully, your doctor gave you a lot of good advice about skin conditions in babies and which ones are a cause for concern, but most parents don’t get quite as much information about skin issues in slightly older kids.
 But even when they’ve grown up a bit, their skin is still sensitive and they’re still likely to have some issues from time to time.
 The important thing is knowing when it is something minor that will pass on its own and when you need to see a doctor.
+If you do decide to seek professional help, you might want to use a doctor such as Dr. Brent Taylor to ensure that your child receives the best treatment possible.
 These are some of the most common causes of skin problems in children and how you can deal with them.

 Ringworm is quite a common skin condition in children and it catches easily, so if somebody at your child’s school gets it, it’s going to spread like wildfire.
 That’s why it’s important that you take them out of school until it passes if you notice that they have ringworm.
 It appears as red, scaly rings on the skin with a clear center and it can show up in a few different areas including the feet, groin, scalp, body, or face.
 There is also a strand of nail ringworm that causes a thick, deformed nail to develop.
 Most kids just catch ringworm from another child, and you can’t always avoid that, but there are certain things that increase their risk.
 If they are not getting the right nutrition, their risk of ringworm can be increased.
 Poor hygiene is a factor, so make sure that they are washing properly.